lilianricaud/patterns/Pattern_mining_area.md

 In butterfly metamophosis, specialized cells called imaginal cells divide and start to grow within the existing caterpillar, and gradually feeding of the old system.

+We can copy the way natural systems works.

 Therefore,

 if you want to change a system, plant or find seeds of the new system and nurture them until they are strong enough to feed of the old system themselves.